dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 from outside of the library: top-level declarations and members on types.

-Local variables and parameters aren't in scope outside of the library where they are defined, so privacy doesn't come into play.
-Except, that is, for named parameters.
-A *named* parameter has one foot on each side of the function boundary.
-The parameter defines a local variable that is accessible inside the function, but it also specifies the name used at the callsite to pass an argument for that parameter:
+Local variables and parameters aren't in scope outside of the library where they are defined, but named parameters can be referenced from outside of the library.
+This raises the question of how to interpret a private named parameter:

 ```dart
 test({String? _hmm}) {